 Type of ruling Number of rulings

 Past rulings 59

 Future rulings in the period 1 April 2016 - 31 December 2016 13

 Future rulings in the calendar year 2017 10

 Future rulings in the calendar year 2018 9

 Future rulings in the calendar year 2019 14

 Future rulings in the calendar year 2020 23

+Future rulings in the calendar year 2021 18

-Future rulings in the year in review 18
+Future rulings in the year in review 24

-No peer input was received in respect of the exchanges of information on rulings received from Austria.
+Peer input was received from one jurisdiction in respect of the exchanges of information on rulings received from Austria.
+The input was positive, noting that overall information was complete, in a correct format and almost all received in a timely manner.